thrinathreddynarahari/npm_package_publish/Readme.md

 If everything goes well it will show your package name with version.

-Test you package by running the following command.
+Test your package by running the following command.

 ```
 npm install <your package name>